PINK

 about

 Pink Pancake is an NYC-based bearded Drag Queen.
 Their drag is an explosion of gender, serving you conceptual, gender queer, club kid, clown!
-Pancake performs all over the city and has won numerous drag competitions.
-She was featured in Condé Nast Traveler's "What I Pack" Series, was interviewed by the Jewish Telegraph, and regularly performs with the legendary Susanne Bartsch.
-Her duo cabaret, "2 IN THE PINK," premiered to a sold out audience last February at The Slipper Room, alongside NYC queen Plasma.
-You can catch Pancake weekly upstairs at The Duplex every Tuesday at 10:30 pm!
+Pancake was featured in Condé Nast Traveler's "What I Pack" Series, was interviewed by the Jewish Telegraph, and regularly performs with the legendary Susanne Bartsch.
+Her Glam Award nominated One Woman Show "Today You Are A Man!" premiered in January at The Tank.
+She was also Glam Award nominated for her duo cabaret, "2 In The Pink," with RuPaul's Drag Race Season 16 Star Plasma.
+Pancake performs all over the city and you can catch her recurring Queer Variety Show "Pankakke" at Red Eye NY every other month!

 media